 Should you end up contracting COVID-19, you must separate yourself from others as much as possible to help protect them.
 At home, it’s a good idea to limit yourself to just one room in the house.
 If possible, it’s also best to use a bathroom that’s dedicated to only you.

 Also, you should avoid contact with any family pets if you have the coronavirus.
-Currently, there are no reports of pets being infected with the virus.
-However, if you end up having contact with a pet, the infection can spread to another member of your family through contact with the same animal.
+There are now reports of cats and dogs testing positive for COVID-19 after coming into contact with infected individuals.
+There’s also the possibility of spreading the virus to another member of your family through contact with the same animal.

 Call Ahead to Your Medical Providers

-If you know you have the coronavirus or suspect you might have it, be sure to call your medical provider ahead of time before arriving.
+If you know you have the coronavirus or suspect you might have it, be sure to call your medical provider ahead of time before arriving to any office or medical setting.

 By doing this, your medical provider will be able to properly prepare for your arrival to help protect themselves as well as other patients.
 Be sure to carefully follow any of their given instructions to limit the likelihood of infecting others.